Hawawshi: Arayes

-Arayes (عرايس) is a similar dish popular around the Levant, it is made with Levantine pita rather than Egyptian bread.
-Arayes are made by stuffing kofta into (already baked) pita bread, then cooking the meat while its in the bread.
+Arayes (عرايس) is a similar dish popular around the Levant.
+It is made with Levantine pita rather than Egyptian bread.
+Arayes are made by stuffing kofta into (already baked) pita bread, then cooking the meat while it is in the bread.
 The meat is typically spiced lamb, beef, or a mix of the two, a variety of vegetables and other ingredients are mixed in with the meat, like bell pepper, cheese, or tomatoes.

 Etymology

 Arayes means "brides" in Arabic, it is the plural of aroos (عروس), the origin of the name is up for debate, the word originally referred to roll-ups made from shrak bread, with different fillings.